AwesomeChap/Fastify-React-E-Menu/readme.md

 * Create a Project on MongoAtlas and thereafter create a clusture.
 Now, click on connect and create a user, then add your ip address next step.
 Now just click on connect your application.

-* Create .env at root directory and copy paste couple of lines shown below.
-Don't forget to enter your user password you created in previous step in place of `<USER_PASSWORD>`.
+* Open .env file present at root directory and replace `<USER_PASSWORD>` with your password that you created while creating cluster.

 ```javascript
   NODE_ENV=development